sirrodgepodge/cruddyAuthBlog-react-redux/README.md

   "brew install mongodb"

 Run the command "mongod" in one terminal window to start running a local instance of MongoDB, then "npm start" from inside this app's folder and visit "localhost:3000" (if you've changed the port inside of the ".env" file then replace "3000" with your specified port)

-The app uses jQuery on the front end as back end is the focus so I wanted to make the front end understood by all javascript devs.